Have you recently arrived in France? Make life easier in your new home by downloading the best French apps.

-Whether you’re fresh off the boat or simply looking for somewhere new to call home, finding a flatshare in France can be tricky.
+Whether you’re looking to new to France or simply looking to move, figuring out housing in France can be tricky.
 Not only do you have the language barrier to contend with, but you also don’t know how the local housing market works.
 However, modern technology is on hand to help out, and with the right app, you can get access to hundreds of potential new homes.

 Whoomies is a flat-sharing app with a difference.
 Instead of the standard flat-hunting experience, it specializes in matching potential flatmates together in the home of their dreams.
 The app has rooms and flats across France, meaning all you have to do is sign up and search for your new home.
 You can filter by your specific needs, which helps to ensure that you have a more efficient search.

-When it comes to international cuisines, there are very few that get people excited quite like French food.
+When it comes to international food, there are very few that get people excited quite like French cuisine.
 From humble neighborhood bistros to world-renowned Michelin-starred restaurants, France has it all.
 But, how about bringing all those French recipes into your kitchen?
 Whether this means exploring your local French supermarket or signing up for recipe box deliveries, you have plenty of options.

 HelloFresh delivers meal-kit boxes directly to your front door, combining fresh ingredients with innovative recipe ideas.
 You can choose from a wide menu of dinner ideas that cater to various tastes and dietary needs.
 Boxes can be delivered anywhere on the French mainland, meaning you could be closer than you think to creating restaurant-worthy meals in your kitchen.

 If there’s one thing you won’t be short of in France, it’s things to do.
-Whether it’s checking out an exhibition in Paris, going wine tasting in Burgundy, or taking a cookery class in Lyon, there’s something for everyone.
+Whether it’s checking out an exhibition in Paris, attending some French festivals, or visiting the many beautiful castles in France, there’s something for everyone.
 However, keeping up-to-date with everything going on can be challenging, especially as an expat who wants to experience it all.

 Want to do your bit for the environment by leaving your car at home?
 Recent years have seen many French cities undergo something of a green mobility revolution, with walking and cycling booming as locals look beyond four wheels.
 And while these are both great options for you and the planet, you might also want to consider commuting by scooter.

-That’s right, with Lime you can get around the city while riding a state-of-the-art electric scooter.
-Operating in Paris and Lyon, Lime is an e-scooter sharing platform.
+With Lime, you can get around the city while riding a state-of-the-art electric scooter.
+Operating in Paris and Lyon, Lime is an e-scooter-sharing platform.
 The app lets you locate your nearest dockless scooter, meaning you can simply jump on board and head off to your next destination.
 It’s a great alternative for short journeys around the city center.

-When it comes to international tourists, France is the most-visited country in the world.
+When it comes to international tourists, France is the most visited country in the world (United Nations World Tourism Organization, 2020).
 And it’s easy to see why.
-From the elegance of Paris to the crisp Alpine ski-resorts, there’s something for everyone in France.
+From the elegance of Paris to the crisp Alpine ski resorts, there are plenty of places to visit in France.
 But that’s not all.
 If you’re an expat living in France, you’re also well-placed to explore the rest of Europe.
 Amsterdam, Barcelona, London, and Milan are all just a short train ride away.